jstmcneil/jstmcneil/README.md

 Cloud Security, DevSecOps, and Application Security are pursued through personal research, enterprise work, and university & certificate curricula.

 - 🌱 &nbsp;&nbsp; Currently finishing up my Master in Information Security at Georgia Tech.
-To find more about this program, please refer to this link [here.](https://www.gatech.edu/academics/degrees/masters/cybersecurity-ms-cybersecurity)
+For info, please refer to this link [here.](https://www.gatech.edu/academics/degrees/masters/cybersecurity-ms-cybersecurity)
 - 🔭  &nbsp;&nbsp; At this time, I'm exploring binary exploitation in x86!
 My expertise mostly lies in ELF binaries, but I am looking to expand into Windows PE.
 Past that, I'm doing research into the security applications of OpenAI!
 I even have a few cool demos.
 - 📫  &nbsp;&nbsp; Take a look at my website!
 It should list my contact info & recent endeavours: *[jstmcneil.github.io](jstmcneil.github.io)*